Interview with Xander Parish OBE

-What you are currently working on aside from preparing for Iconique?
+What you are currently working on aside from preparing for Ballet Under The Stars?

-Back in September, I made my acting debut in a new play called "The Gates of Kyiv" based on the life of the Soviet pianist Maria Yudina.
-It was my first time speaking on stage and I thoroughly enjoyed the experience.
+Back in September 2024, I made my acting debut in a new play called "The Gates of Kyiv" based on the life of the Soviet pianist Maria Yudina.
+It was my first time speaking on stage acting opposite Stockard Channing and I thoroughly enjoyed the experience.
 This play had its try out period at the Theatre Royal Windsor and now the producers want to transfer the production to the West End.
-I'm currently waiting for the dates to be fixed, but this is likely to be my next project.
+I'm currently waiting for the dates to be fixed, but I hope that this will be one of my next projects.

 Can you please tell me how long you have been working with the Covent Garden Dance Company?